oah28/tess_batman/README.md

 # AST 520: TESS BATMAN
 Welcome to the AST 520 final project!
+See below for some useful links, and a description of what's in this repository.
+This is also what you will see when you go to the folder on Monsoon (`/common/contrib/classroom/ast520/batman`).

 ## Hypothesis
 Exoplanets can be identified with similar accuracy and precision as citizen scientists by convolving TESS light curve data with modelled transit curves from BATMAN.